sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ## Size

-Progress has `size` prop to decide the size theme of it.
-(Unlike any other components, Progress allows you to decide the size of itself by the number of the `px`)
+Adjust the size of the Progress component using the `size` prop, specified in pixels.

 <Progress size={100} />